Featured image – Credits: Karsten Petersen (1973). Sourced from Macau Antigo blog.

 (See feature image above)

-With two other streets–Rua dos Mercadores and Rua da Porta da Pedra–Rua dos Ervanários is part of Macau’s oldest association: the Three Streets Association.
+This, along with Rua das Estalagens and Rua da Porta de Pedra (the latter doesn’t exist anymore) gave the name to Sam Kai Seong Ip–according to the Official Gazette–, the Three Streets’ Association, one of Macau’s oldest Chinese associations.
 The group aims for the preservation of heritage, mainly those three streets.
-Rua dos Ervanários was one of the city center’s main entrances.
-To prevent criminals from getting in, they built a secure door, therefore calling that street (in Chinese) the one “before the barrier”.
-Presently, it is quite different than from when it was first built in the 13th century, but it still has a historical vibe to it.
+To prevent criminals from getting in, it’s said locals built an iron door when one could read “Ou Mun” engraved in Chinese characters.
+Presently, it is quite different than from when it was first built, but it still has a historical vibe to it.
 To know more about this spot, check here.

 Rua de Cinco de Outubro

-Rua de Cinco de Outubro is along and narrow street and was one of the busiest ones in Macau during the past few centuries.
-Before the Portuguese officially settled in the region, the street was called something like “the street of the new king”.
-However, its very first and original Chinese name was Si Máng Kai (呬街), which has no specific meaning, other than being the transliteration of the name “Simon”.
+Rua de Cinco de Outubro started with a different name: Rua Nova de El-Rei.
+This long and narrow street’s name was changed after October 5, 1910–the day of the victory of the republicans in Portugal)–in celebration of Portugal becoming a Republic.
+It was once one of the busiest ones in Macau.
+Its very first and original Chinese name was Si Máng Kai (呬街), which has no specific meaning, other than being the transliteration of the name “Simon”.
 Until the 18th century, the whole area–including Rua dos Faitiões, Rua de Tercena and Rua de Nossa Senhora do Amparo–was surrounded by water!
 Can you imagine?
 Well, geographically speaking, it was a bay and a port where boats docked.

-According to an article by Macanese Manuel Basílio, the first enlargement works started in 1973, ordered by Portuguese Governor Januário de Almeida, Viscount of St. Januário (where the public hospital’s name–Hospital Conde de S. Januário–originated).
+According to a text by M. V. Basilio, the first extension of embankments works as from Rua de Cinco de Outubro at the Inner Harbour area commenced in 1873 and were ordered by the Portuguese Governor Januário de Almeida, Viscount of St. Januário (whose name was given to the public hospital–Hospital Conde de S. Januário).
 Rua de Cinco de Outubro is still a busy street with its own pace.
 It has a Chinese temple (Tam Kuang), lots of restaurants, a square for shows and concerts, and a night market on weekends.
 It’s a street worth exploring, for sure.

 Rua de S. Paulo